-Nodal signaling through acvr1ba, but not sox32 alone, is capable of inducing expression of Nodal ligands ndr1 and ndr2 (Chan et al., 2009; Feldman et al., 1998; Dougan et al., 2003).
-In wild-type embryos, these ligands are expressed at highest levels near the margin, which could explain the observation that sox32-induced endodermal cells only sort in this location.
-In contrast, the autocrine production of Nodal ligands downstream of $acvr1ba^$ could enable these cells to sort regardless of location in the embryo.
-To confirm that ndr1/2 is secreted by $acvr1ba^$ -expressing cells but not by cells expressing sox32 alone, we quantified the ndr1/2 expression profile under all experimental conditions (Fig. S3).
-When transplanted to wild-type embryos, we saw a 2- to 3-fold increase of ndr1/2 expression in $acvr1ba^$ -expressing cells compared with the sox32-expressing cells.
-However, this is likely to be an underestimate of the difference in Nodal ligand expression induced by $acvr1ba^$ or sox32 expression because of the presence of maternally deposited ndr1/2 in the host embryo that can also trigger a Nodal positive-feedback loop.
-To address this complication, we expressed $acvr1ba^$ and sox32 in maternal-zygotic (MZ) tdgf1 mutant embryos, which lack sufficient Nodal signaling (Gritsman et al., 1999) (Fig. S3B).
-In this background, we found that $acvr1ba^$ expression increased ndr1 expression to a level 25-fold higher than sox32 expression.
-Finally, injection of ndr1/2 mRNA increased the expression of ndr1/2 in sox32-expressing cells to levels similar to those seen in $acvr1ba^$ -expressing cells (Fig. S3C).
-Taken together, these
+Nodal signaling through acvr1ba, but not sox32 alone, is capable of inducing expression of Nodal ligands ndr1 and ndr2 (Chan et al. 2009; Feldman et al. 1998; Dougan et al. 2003).
+In wild-type embryos, these ligands are expressed highest near the margin, which could explain the observation that sox32-induced endodermal cells only sort in this location.
+In contrast, the autocrine production of Nodal ligands downstream of acvr1ba could enable these cells to sort regardless of location in the embryo.
+To confirm that ndr1/2 is secreted by acvr1ba-expressing cells but not by cells expressing sox32- alone, we quantified the ndr1/2 expression profile under all experimental conditions (Fig. S3).
+When transplanted to WT embryos, we saw a 2-3 fold increase of ndr1/2 expression in acvr1ba-expressing cells compared to the sox32-expressing cells.
+However, this is likely an underestimate of the difference in nodal ligand expression induced by acvr1ba or sox32 expression due to the presence of maternally deposited ndr1/2 in the host embryo that can also trigger a Nodal positive feedback loop.
+To address this complication, we expressed acvr1ba and sox32 in maternal-zygotic (MZ) tdgf1 mutant embryos, which lack sufficient Nodal signaling (Gritsman et al. 1999) (Fig. S3B).
+In this background, we found that acvr1ba expression increased ndr1 expression 25-fold higher than sox32 expression-Finally, injection of ndr1/2 mRNA increased the expression of ndr1/2 in sox32-expressing cells to similar levels seen in acvr1ba-expressing cells (Fig. S3C).
+Taken together, these data confirm that acvrb1a, but not sox32, induces nodal ligand expression.